bmlewandowski/anything_llm_conversation/MODE_SWITCHING.md

 - "guest mode"
 - "visitor mode"
 - "simple mode"

+> **Workspace routing**: "Guest mode", "visitor mode", and "simple mode" return to the **Default** workspace.
+There is no dedicated Guest workspace with enforced restrictions — the behavior below requires configuring your default workspace appropriately in AnythingLLM.

 **What guests CAN do:**
 - Control lights (on/off, brightness, color) in common areas